Lemenyeux/TE_quantification/stellalarscope_ourdata.md

 >> The harcoded values are from CellRanger:
 >> 3000             0.99            10            45000    90000    500      0.01                20000     0.01  10000
 > `clipAdapterType CellRanger4`: 5p and 3p adapter clipping similar to CellRanger4.
 Utilizes Opal package by Martin Šošić: https://github.com/Martinsos/opal

+## How to make STARsolo raw gene counts (almost) identical to CellRanger's
+CellRanger uses its own "filtered" version of annotations (GTF file) which is a subset of ENSEMBL annotations, with several gene biotypes removed (mostly small non-coding RNA).
+Annotations affect the counts, and to match CellRanger counts CellRanger annotations have to be used.
+10X provides several versions of the CellRanger annotations: https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest.
+For the best match, the annotations in CellRanger run and STARsolo run should be exactly the same.